backbencher00/my-starter-blog/content/blog/Competitive Programming/DSA/index.md

     >(pointer)
 ### Non -primitive data srtructure

     >linear(these are the data structure in which one element is connect to another in linear fashion)

         >Array

         >linked list

         >stack and queues

     >non linear(when one element is connected to 2 or more than 2 element )

         >trees

         >graph

-Major operation
+>Major operation

- to learn how to implement any data structure linear or non- linear you need to learn 5 basic operation that should be your initial goal before going to the problems of any of the data structure
+ To learn how to implement any data structure linear or non- linear you need to learn 5 basic operation that should be your initial goal before going to the problems of any of the data structure

  >searching